|Mr. A. W. Richardson |

 From 1968 to 1972After the formal resolution which inaugurated the International Federation of Inventors Association in 1968, its General Assembly elected A. W. Richardson from Great Britain as its president.
 He published a message in Bulletin about this Federation expressing “it is the beginning of the first effective international co-operation between inventors”.

 |Mr. Harald A R Romanus |

-Harald Anton Reinhold Romanus was elected as the President of International Federation of Inventors’ Associations (IFIA) from 1971 to 1974.
-He was born on April 10, 1904 in Gothenburg and he passed away on July 1996 in Stockholm County.
+Harald Anton Reinhold Romanus was elected as the President of the International Federation of Inventors’ Associations (IFIA) from 1972 to 1976.
+He was born on April 10, 1904, in Gothenburg and he passed away in July 1996 in Stockholm County.
 In 1935 he graduated from Harvard University in Electrical Engineering.